bmad-sim/bmad-ecosystem/README.md

 **Bmad web site at: [https://www.classe.cornell.edu/bmad/](https://www.classe.cornell.edu/bmad/)**

+## Bmad Setup

+Two possibilities for setting up Bmad:
+- Use **conda-forge** (a Python package manager).
+Instructions at <https://wiki.classe.cornell.edu/ACC/ACL/OffsiteDoc>.

+Or if you want to compile Bmad directly:
+- Download a **Release** (click on link on right hand side of this page) and follow the setup instructions at <https://wiki.classe.cornell.edu/ACC/ACL/OffsiteDoc>.

 ## Contributing to Bmad: Pull Requests

 What is a Pull Request?
 A Pull Request (PR) is a mechanism for requesting that changes that you have made